VJMumphrey/Crackme-Writeups/grandfather_clock/Solution.md

 ![ltrace](https://github.com/VJMumphrey/Crackme-Writeups/blob/main/grandfather_clock/screenshots/ltrace_pic.png)

-I took this value and made a decripter.
+I took the value in strcmp and made a decripter.
 Running a decripter will reverse the stringand get the flag.
 Passing the flag as an argument provides the success statement.

 ![rightInput](https://github.com/VJMumphrey/Crackme-Writeups/blob/main/grandfather_clock/screenshots/rightInput_pic.png)